thaliaarchi/wsjq/README.md

 # wsjq — Whitespace interpreter written in jq

-wsjq is an interpreter for the Whitespace programming language written in jq.
+wsjq is an interpreter and debugger for the Whitespace programming language written in jq.

 ## Usage